gmarshall142/appfactory-migrations/README.md

 assign the owner as needed.
 This would be normal in a developer or test instance.

 #### Environment Variables
+__FLYWAY_HOME__ - path to flyway
+__POSTGRES_OWNER__ - owner role
+__POSTGRES_OWNER_PSWD__ - owner role password

 #### flyway.sh
+A bash script for running __flyway__ is included with the intention of using environment variables and the conf/appfactory.conf configuration file that provides the settings needed to update the __appfactory__ database.
+The appfactory.conf file can be modified as needed by each database instance.

 #### Create roles (if roles have not been created in the postgres instance)
 create role appowner with login password '*password*';